AK-Homberger/Alexa-Alarm-System-ESP32CAM/CodeDetails.md

 You can see that after the sencond movement detection a picture is stored with the function **capturePhotoSaveSpiffs()**.

 ## Storage of Photo to SPIFFS
-The e-mail library requires a photo either stored to SD or to the internal [SPIFFS](https://www.tutorialspoint.com/esp32_for_iot/esp32_for_iot_spiffs_storage.htm) file systen.
+The e-mail library requires a photo either stored to SD or to the internal [SPIFFS](https://www.tutorialspoint.com/esp32_for_iot/esp32_for_iot_spiffs_storage.htm) file system.

 We are using SPIFSS in this project.
 It is therefore important to select a partition scheme in the Arduino IDE that supports SPIFFS.